 Saving money by composting is a great way to reduce your trash bill.
 It is also good for the environment and your garden.
 Food and organic waste make up a large part of everyday trash.
 Having a compost bin to compost the majority of your food scraps is a great way to reduce the amount of trash you put out on the curb each week.
 Not to mention, it’s a good way to save some money.

 There are many things you can compost.
 Basically any organic manner except meats, like:

 - Coffee/Tea grounds

 - Fruit & Vegetable Scraps

 If you add up these things over the week, it can fill your trash bags up very quickly.
 Most weeks I don’t have enough trash to put out on the curb.
-Composting and recycling allow me to cut my curbside pick up to 26 weeks as opposed to 52 weeks.
+Composting and recycling allow me to cut my curbside pick-up to 26 weeks as opposed to 52 weeks.
 Now that’s saving money by composting.

 What Can You Use For a Compost Bin?

 I use two compost bins.
 One small bin in the house.
 When that fills up, I empty it into the large one in the backyard.
-My small bin is just a trash can with a few holes drilled into the top to allow air flow.
+My small bin is just a trash can with a few holes drilled into the top to allow airflow.
 I bought the large one at my local hardware store.
 This system works out very well.
-People have gotten very creative on making compost bins out of many things.
+People have gotten very creative in making compost bins out of many things.
 One example is Eric over at Garden Fork TV.
 He has a great video on how to make a compost bin out of pallets.
 Check out his video below.

 How Do You Compost?